AdamVictory/wholebeans/README.md

 ![Color Scheme](docs/images/colour-scheme.png)

-I kept the colour scheme simple for this project as i didnt want to distract the user too much and wanted the focus to be put on the recipe details.
-The blue is #2596be and the orange is #be4d25 .
+I kept the colour scheme simple for this project as i didn't want to distract the user too much and wanted the focus to be put on the recipe details.
+The blue is #2596be and the orange is #be4d25.

-All colours were generated from using [imagecolorpicker.com](https://imagecolorpicker.com/en).
+All colours were generated by using [imagecolorpicker.com](https://imagecolorpicker.com/en).

 ### Typography